Your Home works hard to take care of you. Take care of your home to keep all of it's systems protected and functioning properly.

 Clean septic tank.
 If your sewage collects in a tank, it should be inspected annually and emptied as needed.
 The average household needs a septic tank cleaning every two or three years.

 Clean Gutters of Debris.
-Leaves and plant debris can collected in gutters can put extra stress on the gutter and fascia boards and lead to clogged downspouts.
+Leaves and plant debris can collect in gutters can put extra stress on the gutter and fascia boards and lead to clogged downspouts.

 Check for drafts around doors and windows.
 Especially in wintertime.
 Cracked or worn caulk/ sealant around windows can lead to air leakage and extra energy costs.